Use the free printable grid art template and try this easy grid art project with your kids.

 Trickier Grid Art Ideas (perfect for older kids, and adults!)

-- Make pixel art – Search up perler bead patterns for some ideas or come up with your own.
+- Make pixel art – check out these perler bead patterns for some ideas or come up with your own.

 - Use the grid as a base for zentangling – searching for ‘easy zentangle squares’ will give you lots of ideas.